A.D. Guanacasteca

+Asociación Deportiva Guanacasteca is a Costa Rican football team based in Nicoya, Guanacaste.
+Historically a consistent competitor in the Primera División de Costa Rica, the club was disqualified from the 2025–26 Liga FPD season due to administrative and licensing irregularities.

+Their home stadium is Estadio Chorotega, known for its intense atmosphere in the Nicoya region.
+Despite their exclusion from the 2026 Clausura tournament, the club remains an active member of the Costa Rican football structure pending legal resolution of their license.

 History

 Origins

 The club was founded on 1973 after amateur team Carrillo FC, that won the 1972 third division amateur championship, the team relocated to Nicoya in order to sign local players to be ready for the Second Division promotional round, also renaming the team as Selección de Nicoya, and winning the promotional round.

 First Era

 After three years the club wins the 1976 Second Division and the First Division promotion, returning in 1978 to second division; In 1986 returned to First Division led by Benigno Guido and finishing top 5.
 By late 90s the team was sold to Italian club Perugia owners for a short time and resold to other Italian businessmen, under this management the team crowned two more Second Division titles (1995 and 2002); By 2004 the team was sold to local businessmen and relocated to Escazú, renaming as Brujas de Escazú Witches, looking for a higher fan support.